pauiglesias/offload-chatgpt-streaming-demo/README.md

 The data is located in the `server/data` directory at the root of this project, and it consists of a JSON file per user where the conversations list is stored

 The filename is composed of a randomly generated string of 16 characters, created from the client-side script.
+This string is stored in a cookie called `user_id` in order to retrieve the information per each user.

-Using single JSON files in this manner is only intended for demonstration purposes and is not recommended for live production servers.
+Using single JSON files in this way is only intended for demonstration purposes and is not recommended for live production servers.